irvingliao/CarND-Capstone/README.md

   * Subscribe message `/base_waypoints` is to get all waypoints.
   * Subscribe message `/vehicle/traffic_lights` is to get the light waypoint and call `get_light_state()` and it calls `get_classification()` which is implemented in tl_classifier.py to identify the light color.
   * tl_detector will check if current is for site test (Carla), if yes, will use the SSD model for site test.
 Otherwise will call for SSD model for simulator.

+### Suggestion
+ * For "ROS in VM + Simulator", the communication latency between VM and simulator is quite big and affect student to know if his code is correct.
+Install ROS to ubuntu is quite easy and there is no any delay between ROS+Simulator.
+At least should describe this limitation and mention ROS+ubuntu is a good choice.
+Then it will not waste debug time.

 -------------------------------------------
 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).